panda3d/panda3d-docs/programming/internal-structures/geometry-storage/geomvertexformat.rst

    color
       This defines an RGBA color value.
-If this column is not present, the default vertex color is white (unless it is overridden with a nodePath.setColor() call).
+If this column is not present, the default vertex color is white (unless it is overridden with a :meth:`nodePath.setColor() <.NodePath.setColor>` call).
       Internally, OpenGL expects the color format to be Geom.NTUint8 (or Geom.NTFloat32), Geom.C_color, 4 components, while DirectX expects the color to be Geom.NTPackedDabc, Geom.C_color, 1 component.
       In fact, you may use either format regardless of your current rendering backend, and Panda will automatically convert the column as necessary.

    rotate
       \